NevMagi/NevMagi.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: [INM-7 (Brain and Behaviour) Forschungszentrum Jülich](https://www.fz-juelich.de/en/inm/inm-7).
+subtitle: <a href='#'> INM-7 (Brain and Behaviour) Forschungszentrum Jülich </a>(https://www.fz-juelich.de/en/inm/inm-7).
 Max Planck Institute for Human Cognitive and Brain Sciences.

 profile:
   align: right